MRI without claustrophobia

 Differentiation between sick and healthy thanks to magnetic field evaluation

-The water atomic nuclei that are most abundant in the body are particularly important.
+The water atomic nuclei most frequently present in the body are particularly important here.
 Their frequency varies depending on the nature of the tissue.
 And so measurably different values result, which the system then assembles into evaluable images.
-The images then not only show the different areas of the body region examined, but also allow a good delineation between healthy and diseased tissue.
+The images then not only show the different areas of the examined body region, but also allow a good differentiation between healthy and diseased tissue.

 Who is NOT allowed to have an MRI?

-Due to the magnetic fields, patients with pacemakers and other stimulators are not allowed to undergo an MRI, or only under very special conditions.
-Prior consultation with our medical specialists is absolutely necessary!
+Due to the magnetic fields, wearers of pacemakers and other stimulators may not undergo an MRI, or only under very special conditions.
+Prior consultation with our specialists is absolutely essential!
+In principle, the exclusion applies to wearers of:

 - Pacemakers,